edminw/Los-Angeles-Police-Department-Crimes-Project/README.md

 # Project Background

 The Los Angeles Police Department holds a task force of more than 8,500 sworn officers covering a jurisdiction of over 4 million residents.
 This dataset published by the LAPD department and used in this project includes a comprehensive summary on incident-level crime in all Los Angeles police districts from the years 2021 to 2023.
-The purpose of this project was to provide useful insights with an easy-to-use dashboard for anyone interested in understanding more about how crime exists in Los Angeles.
-This could include residents currently living in the city or even inidividuals who are planning to move to LA and want to know more about each district area.
+The purpose of this project was to provide useful insights with an easy-to-use dashboard for anyone interested in understanding more about the ins and outs of crime activity in Los Angeles.
+This could include residents currently living in the city or even inidividuals who are planning to move to LA and want to know more about each district area and other useful statistics.

 Some key objective questions I would like to address are listed below:
 - What are the neighborhoods in LA with the highest crime rate?